Founding the Lanteri Center

-The Lanteri Center opened its doors on October 4, 2004.
+The Lanteri Center opened on October 4, 2004, but the history begins when Fr.
+Ernest Sherstone, OMV visited Denver and was inspired by the Spirit and to establish a spiritual direction center here.
+He was then the director of the Ignatian Centre in Montreal, Canada, but when God called him to Denver he said “yes.”
 Fr.
-Ernest Sherstone, omv, visited Denver while he was still Director of the Ignatian Center in Montreal, Canada.
-He was struck by the Spirit and moved to establish a spiritual direction center here.
-He heard God’s call and generously said yes.
-Fr.
-Ernie is a kindly sage who brought a lifetime of experience and expertise as a humble leader.
-A true student of St. Ignatius, he had the ability to meet everyone where they were at and bring out their best.
+Ernie is a kindly sage who brought a lifetime of experience and humble leadership.
+He is a true student of St. Ignatius of Loyola and has the ability to accompany people from all walks of life and bring out the best in them.

 Fr.
-Dan Barron, omv, agreed to help Fr.
-Ernie get the Lanteri Center going.
-He brought the gifts of counsel, vision, IT and teaching, drawing many excellent people to the Center, as well as connecting the Center with other organizations across the country, such as the Institute for Priestly Formation.
+Dan Barron, OMV, agreed to help with the new apostolate and brought gifts of counsel, vision, IT, and teaching, and drew many excellent people to the Center.
+He helped connect the Center with other organizations across the country, such as the Institute for Priestly Formation.
 With Fr.
-Ernie, he also helped lay the foundation for the Center to be more ecumenically minded and wide-open to anyone who wished to come.
-All anyone needed was a serious desire for Christ.
+Ernie, he laid the foundation for an ecumenical center open to Christians from different backgrounds – the only requirement was a serious desire to follow Christ.

-Next, in 2005, came Al Starkey, a married layman, who had abandoned a lucrative corporate career to become a spiritual director.
-He brought years of experience working in developing programs on a national and international level, as well as a keen understanding of the field of psychology.
-He was pivotal in helping develop our formation programs.
+Next, in 2005, came Al Starkey, a married layman who had left his corporate career to become a spiritual director.
+His years of experience in developing national and international programs and a keen understanding of the field of psychology were invaluable in the development of the Center’s formation programs.

-Soon after opening, the Lord sent us generous benefactors who helped keep us afloat and made our ramshackle building much more beautiful and welcoming.
-One generous donor, in particular, supplied us with all the furniture, rugs and new paint jobs needed.
-We were given a building to use, and now, thanks to our donors, it is in even better shape than before.
+Soon after the Center opened, the Lord sent generous benefactors who helped sustain it and made the aged building more beautiful and welcoming.
+One generous donor supplied all the furniture, rugs, and new paint.
+The Lord supplied a building, and now, thanks to the generosity of donors, it is more beautiful and welcoming than ever.

-Who can forget Ruthie Rogers, our first secretary and bookkeeper who did all the administrative work, so our priests and staff could concentrate on the spiritual?
-Ruthie’s work in getting everything up and running was invaluable.
-Her work was continued by Lou Ann Doran, who not only kept everything running smoothly and organized, she also became the loving face and welcoming spirit of the Center.
+No one who knew the Center in the early days can forget Ruthie Rogers, the first secretary and bookkeeper.
+Ruthie did all the administrative work, which allowed our priests and staff to concentrate on spiritual direction and the new training programs.
+Her work in establishing the Center and keeping it going was invaluable.
+This work was continued by Lou Ann Doran, who not only kept everything organized and running smoothly but also became a loving face and welcoming spirit at the Center.

 Fr.
-Greg Cleveland, omv, came in the fall of 2006 to replace Fr.
-Dan when he was transferred to Boston.
+Greg Cleveland, OMV, came in 2006 when Fr.
+Dan was transferred to Boston.
 Fr.
-Greg also has the gifts of teaching, preaching, writing and encouragement, plus the ability to reach out in friendship and draw other people in.
-You can find him on golf course, ski slopes as well as behind the desk or pulpit, hard at work.
-He is a man of all trades and talents.
-The Center is now being guided by his good hands.
+Greg has the gifts of teaching, preaching, writing, and encouragement, plus the ability to reach out in friendship and draw other people in.
+You can find him on the golf course and ski slopes as well as hard at work behind the desk or pulpit.
+He is a man of all trades and talents, and the Center continues to be guided by his good hands.

-Next came the ladies, first Bonnie Vanni, who brought her gifts of healing prayer and a wise, listening heart.
-Then Lee McDowell, who spent decades forming disciples of the Lord, helping them grow spiritually, as well as years of experience working as a counselor, bringing all these talents to her work as a spiritual director and teacher.
-And then Kay Davis, who brought her 20 years experience living a monastic life in the desert.
-Finally, Catherine Hubka, our first graduate of both our training programs, joined our staff with her charism of guiding souls to Christ.
+Next came the ladies: first Bonnie Vanni, who brought her gifts of healing prayer and a wise, listening heart, then Lee McDowell, who had already spent decades forming disciples of the Lord and helping them grow spiritually.
+Lee also brought years of experience as a counselor, and contributed all these talents to her work as a spiritual director and teacher.
+Kay Davis shares from 20 years experience living a monastic life in the desert, and Catherine Hubka, the first graduate of both the Center’s training programs, contributes her charism of guiding souls to Christ.